Baltic Fleet: World War II

-In the beginning of the German invasion the Baltic Fleet had 2 battleships (both of World War I vintage), 2 cruisers, 2 flotilla leaders, 19 destroyers, 48 MTBs, 65 submarines and other ships, and 656 aircraft.
+In the beginning of the German invasion the Baltic Fleet had 2 battleships (both of World War I vintage), 2 cruisers, 28 destroyers, 71 submarines, as well as other ships and 656 aircraft.
 During the war, the fleet, commanded by the Vice-Admiral Vladimir Tributz, defended the Hanko Peninsula, Tallinn, several islands in Estonian SSR, and participated in the breakthrough breach of the Siege of Leningrad.
 137 sailors of the Baltic Fleet were awarded a title of the Hero of the Soviet Union.

 For most of the war the fleet was trapped by German and Finnish minefields in Leningrad and nearby Kronstadt, the only bases left in Soviet hands on the Baltic coast.
 Another key factor was that the Finns had recaptured outer islands of the Gulf of Finland, Suursaari being the most important of them.
 Many of the fleet sailors fought on land as infantry during the siege.
+However, the fleet was able to carry out the Soviet evacuation of Tallinn in late August 1941.

+The fleet was very vulnerable to attacks by the Luftwaffe, particularly as German forces advanced toward Leningrad in the summer of 1941.
+As ships were destroyed or immobilized, by early 1942 many sailors of the Baltic Fleet were transferred to the infantry to make up for ground forces shortages.
+Even as late as 1944–1945, the German Navy still enjoyed superiority at sea in the Baltic.
+Nevertheless, by January 1944 the navy was strong enough to secretly transport 30,000 troops to the bridgehead at Oranienbaum and break the siege of Leningrad.

-Only submarines could risk the passage into the open sea to strike at German shipping.
+For much of the conflict, only submarines could risk the passage into the open sea to strike at German shipping.
 They were particularly successful towards the end of the war, sinking ships such as Wilhelm Gustloff, General von Steuben and Goya, causing great loss of life.

-The fleet carried out the Soviet evacuation of Tallinn in late August 1941.